By Oscar Franco

 With OP-SQLite you can subscribe to changes to your database via the use of native queries.
 Reactivity is achieved through sqlite’s update hook and are executed on the native level which means they are blazing fast.

 Reactive queries work by re-executing your SQL query when a table or row id are detected to change.
-Re-running an entire query might be expensive, so internally the query is stored as a prepared statement to optimize the callbacks.
+Re-running an entire query might be expensive, so internally the query is stored as a prepared statement to optimize the callbacks, there is nothing you need to do for this optimization.
 The filtering of events is also implemented on C++ which means it is as fast as possible based on the observed tables and rows.

 It’s important to notice that due to the dependency on sqlite’s update hook, the row id is not the primary key of the table, but the row id column.
+If you are using a different primary key, this will not match.
 You will see in the examples below how to retrieve the corresponding row id for a specific table row.

-Most important of all, is that reactive queries are only triggered on transactions.
-This is due to the fact one should not run queries between certain DB operations and transactions.
+Most important of all, is that reactive queries are only triggered on transactions due to technical limitations.

 You can subscribe to a table being changed, this would be useful whenever you are querying for a list of elements: